 See China from a local’s POV

 Teaching and living in China gives you the opportunity to experience the country and culture in a way that a tourist simply cannot.
-You gain a deeper understanding of this fascinating and complex country, get to know its people and experience their way of life.
-Plus, when you teach in China, you’re doing much more than just visiting the country, you’re helping to contribute to its continued and fast development.
+You gain a deeper understanding of this fascinating country, get to know its people and experience their way of life.
+Plus, when you teach in China, you’re doing much more than just visiting the country, you’re helping to contribute to its continued development.

 Explore China and beyond